Gluten Free Blueberry Muffins

 • Light Brown Sugar: You’ll need some for mixing into the batter and a little more for sprinkling on top.

-• Vegetable Oil: Or canola oil.
+• Vegetable Oil: Or avocado or canola oil.

 • Milk: Adding milk to the batter makes your muffins extra moist.